 I was fantasizing that my show could get funded for hundreds of thousands of dollars and that there’d be hundreds of people there for some of the first episodes and maybe I could have made that happen.

 That means that it’s very close.
-People could walk or drive to the show very easily and I’ve got ads running.
-If you’ve watched one of my videos before I’ve got ads running within 50 miles of here.
+People can walk or drive to the show very easily and I’ve got ads running.
+If you’ve watched one of my videos before, I’ve got ads running within 50 miles of here.

-If you already saw a video up to 540 days ago and then you see that I’m doing a show within a day’s drive then that’s how I’m promoting the show and talking about it.
+If you’ve already seen a video up to 540 days ago and then you see that I’m doing a show within a day’s drive then that’s how I’m promoting the show and talking about it.
 From there, it’s just my responsibility to show up and film the show.

-I’m doing this just to practice and enjoy doing the show before there’s any pressure to perform for anybody and before there’s anyone I’m accountable to that expects me to actually say something useful.
+I’m doing this just to practice and enjoy doing the show before there’s any pressure to perform for anybody and before there’s anyone I’m accountable for that expects me to say something useful.

 The first few workshops he did with people, there’d be one or two people that come to his house.
 He liked those intimate workshops.
-Now, he does huge retreats with 400+ people and he has got best-selling books and he’s been on Oprah.
+Now, he does huge retreats with 400+ people and he’s got the best-selling books and he’s been on Oprah.